This trip is very similar to the one we did with my brother Rolland,

 We left Cold Lake right after work.
 We are towing our car on a

 behind the motorhome.
-The weather is good and the road is
+The weather is good, the road is

 great.
 Our destination is the Walmart in Airdrie.
 Just